RubensZimbres/NEWSELA/README.md

 The two-tower architecture consists of a **Query Tower** that processes topic information and a **Candidate Tower** that processes content identifiers.
 During training, the model learns to position related topic-content pairs close together in this vector space while pushing unrelated pairs apart.
 This creates a powerful semantic understanding that can generalize to new, unseen topic descriptions.

-This solution and idea was obtained from an article I wrote in August of 2022: [Train and Deploy Two Towers Recommender](https://medium.com/@rubenszimbres/train-and-deploy-google-clouds-two-towers-recommender-3ae5c29891af "Train and Deploy Two Towers Recommender")
+This solution and idea was obtained from an article I wrote in August of 2022: [Train and Deploy Two Towers Recommender](https://medium.com/@rubenszimbres/train-and-deploy-google-clouds-two-towers-recommender-3ae5c29891af "Train and Deploy Two Towers Recommender").
+The algorithm maps contents to topics.
+To map topics to contents, it is necessary to exchange the Query and Candidate Towers.

 ### Why This Approach Works